Characterizing Truthful Multi-Armed Bandit Mechanisms: Introduction

-\OMIT{\footnote{In the strategic version, the ``payoff" from choosing a given agent is her private value if the ad is clicked, and $0$ otherwise.}} In the absence of strategic behavior this problem reduces to a standard MAB formulation in which an algorithm repeatedly chooses one of the $k$ alternatives (``arms") and observes the associated payoff: the value-per-click of the corresponding ad if the ad is clicked, and $0$ otherwise.
+\OMIT{\footnote{In the strategic version, the ``payoff" from choosing a given agent is her private value if the ad is clicked, and $0$ otherwise.}} In the absence of strategic behavior this problem reduces to a standard MAB formulation in which an algorithm repeatedly chooses one of the $k$ alternatives (``arms'') and observes the associated payoff: the value-per-click of the corresponding ad if the ad is clicked, and $0$ otherwise.
 The crucial aspect in MAB problems is the tradeoff between acquiring more information (\emph{exploration}) and using the current information to choose a good agent (\emph{exploitation}).
-MAB problems have been studied intensively for the past three decades (see~\cite{Berry-book,CesaBL-book,Gittins-book}).
-In particular, the above formulation is well-understood~\cite{bandits-ucb1,bandits-exp3,DaniH/06} in terms of \emph{regret} relative to the benchmark which always chooses the same ``best" alternative.
-This notion of regret naturally extends to the strategic setting outlined above, the total payoff being exactly equal to the social welfare, and the regret being exactly the loss in social welfare.
+MAB problems have been studied intensively for the past three decades.
+In particular, the above formulation is well-understood~\cite{bandits-ucb1,bandits-exp3,Hayes-soda06} in terms of \emph{regret} relative to the benchmark which always chooses the same ``best'' alternative (\emph{time-invariant benchmark}).
+This notion of regret naturally extends to the strategic setting outlined above, the total payoff being exactly equal to the social welfare, and the regret being exactly the loss in social welfare relative to the time-invariant benchmark.
 Thus one can directly compare MAB algorithms and MAB mechanisms in terms of welfare loss (regret).

 Broadly, we ask how the design of MAB algorithms is affected by the restriction of truthfulness: what is the difference between the best {\em algorithms} and the best {\em truthful mechanisms}?
 We are interested both in terms of the structural properties and the gap in performance (in terms of regret).
-We are not aware of any prior work that characterizes truthful learning algorithms or proves negative results on their performance.
+In short, we establish that the additional constraints imposed by truthfulness severely limit the structure and performance of online learning algorithms.
+We are not aware of any prior work that characterizes truthful online learning algorithms or proves negative results on their performance.

+\xhdr{Discussion.} We believe that the fundamental limitations of truthfulness are best studied in simple models such as the one defined above.
+We did not attempt to incorporate many additional aspects of pay-per-click ad auctions such as information that is revealed to and by agents over time, multiple ad slots, user contexts, ad features, etc. However, intuition from our impossibility results applies to richer models, and for some of these models it is not difficult to produce precise corollaries.
+The key idea in the simple truthful mechanism that we present (separating exploration and exploitation) can be easily extended as well.